 CRIMINAL JUSTICE - CRIJ 1301 - INTRODUCTION TO CRIMINAL JUSTICE.
 Three hours credit.
-History, philosophy, and ethical considerations of criminal justice; the nature and impact of crime; and an overview of the criminal justice system, including law enforcement and court procedures.
+This course provides a historical and philosophical overview of the American criminal justice system, including the nature, extent, and impact of crime; criminal law; and justice agencies and processes.
 Three lecture hours each week.

 CRIMINAL JUSTICE - CRIJ 1306 - COURT SYSTEMS & PRACTICES.
 Three hours credit.
-Study of the judiciary in the American criminal justice system and the adjudication processes and procedures.
+This course is a study of the court system as it applies to the structures, procedures, practices and sources of law in American courts, using federal and Texas statues and case law.
 Three lecture hours each week.